stephpy/atoum-s-documentation/en/Contents/chapter1.md

 ## Sublime Text 2

-A [SublimeText 2 plugin](https://github.com/toin0u/Sublime-atoum) allows unit tests execution by atoum and show results on editor.
+A [SublimeText 2 plugin](https://github.com/toin0u/Sublime-atoum) allows atoum to run unit tests and display results right in editor.

 Informations related to installation and configuration are available on [author blog](http://sbin.dk/2012/05/19/atoum-sublime-text-2-plugin/).

 ## VIM

-atoum has a plug-in which integrate him to VIM.
+atoum has a plugin which integrate him to VIM.

 - Tests can be executed easily
 - Report showed on VIM split.
 - Navigation on errors and jump to assertion line.

-### Installation of atoum plug-in in VIM
+### Installation of atoum plugin in VIM

-If you don't use atoum as a PHAR archive, the plug-in is located in resources/vim, named atoum.vba.
+If you don't use atoum as a PHAR archive, the plugin is located in resources/vim, named atoum.vba.

 Otherwhise, you have to launch command in *atoum* to extract file:

     [shell]
     php mageekguy.atoum.phar --extractRessourcesTo path/to/a/directory

-One the extraction is complete, atoum.vba file will be located in path/to/a/directory/resources/vim.
+Once the extraction is complete, atoum.vba file will be located in path/to/a/directory/resources/vim.
 Then, edit this file with VIM.

     [shell]